william-Dic/Fullstack-Embodied-AI-Guide/README.md

 ## License

-This project is open-source and available under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is open-source and available under the [Apache-2.0 license](https://www.google.com/search?q=LICENSE).